Nigerian Tax System 2026

 Not Sure Where to Start?

-Answer a few plain-language questions about your situation.
-You'll get a clear verdict on whether you owe tax and exactly what type — no prior tax knowledge needed.
+Answer a few plain-language questions.
+You'll get a clear verdict on whether you owe tax and what type — no prior tax knowledge needed.

 What best describes your main situation?

-Pick the option that fits you best right now.
+Pick the option that fits you best.
 You can always come back and change it.

 How much do you earn per year (gross)?

-Include your basic salary plus all allowances your employer pays you.
+Include your basic salary plus all allowances.
 A rough estimate is fine.

 What is your approximate annual income from your work?

-All money you received from clients, customers, or your business activities in the past year.
+All money received from clients, customers, or business activities in the past year.

-Total money the business received from sales or services before deducting any expenses.
+Total money the business received before deducting any expenses.

 Select the type of asset you sold or transferred ownership of.